 Contact: Else Vellinga, macrolepiota [at] comcast.net

-I am a biologist, writer and artist who has been obsessed with mushrooms in general and amanitas in particular for the past fifteen years.
+I am a biologist, writer and artist who has been obsessed with mushrooms in general and amanitas in particular for over twenty years.
 I am co-founder of the Bay Area Mycological Society and teach field mycology classes through a variety of venues.
-Some of my past talks have included:
+Some of my past talks to mushroom clubs, NAMA forays and to the general public have included:

-My biography can be found at: http://www.fungimag.com/bios/viess.htm.
+My biography can be found on the BAMS website.
 My writings appear frequently on the BAMS Yahoo discussion group.
 I’d be glad to speak to any mushroom club or foray, if my transportation costs are covered.
 I love visiting new areas, meeting new people and learning new mushrooms!

 Contact: Debbie Viess, amanitarita [at] sbcglobal.net